reginaldford/sms/readme.md

 # FEATURES:
 - [x] Mathematical evaluation.
-Commands like a=4*sin(3.14/8) will evaluate to a double precision decimal number.
+Commands like `a=4*sin(3.14/8);` will evaluate to a double precision decimal number.
 - [x] Copying garbage collector.
+Allows for the entire program memory to compact itself into a small contiguous block after each command.
 - [x] Lexical scope.
 - [x] Command line flags to run scripts or initialize into a loaded REPL.
 - [x] Useful example.sms file with common conversion functions and constants.
 - [x] Custom memory heap size can be set from 100 kilobytes to 1 terrabyte.
 - [x] User contexts, which allow for the user to create a new context with values of all types including more contexts.
-- [x] Fast string manipulation techniques, that avoid unsafe character iteration algorithms.
-- [x] Only 2 uses of malloc in the interpreter: for the 2 heaps of the copying GC algorithm.
+- [x] Safe and fast internal string manipulations, with no character counting and no intermediate buffers for expression printing.
 - [x] Turing completeness.
 Store variables, run inequality tests, loops, if-statements.
 Note that, though the control flow is there, many library functions are missing.
+For now, you can use `if` for conditionals and `map` (examples above);
 - [x] Recursive function calls.
-- [x] Local variables store an array index to their location in the stack frame.
-This is much faster than binary search.
+- [x] Local variables are implemented as array indices, making them fast.
-- [x] The maximum capacity for strings, arrays, and contexts is remarkably high.
-Generally, if a collection item is too large to parse, it's because: 1) The memory available at the time of execution is too low.
+- [x] Huge expressions can be parsed with this program.
+If a collection item is too large to parse, it's because: 1) The memory available at the time of execution is too low.
 2) You are parsing more than 4.29 billion elements/characters or: 3) You are legitimately reaching the max heap size of 1 terrabyte of memory for SMS (successfully using -m 1000000).
 - [x] A `diff` command for taking derivatives.
 Use `diff(:(any_expression),:any_symbol)` and SMS will return the derivative of `any_expression` with respect to `any_symbol`.
 (This feature is in the repo, not in the latest release);
 - [x] A `simp` command for simplifying expressions.
 Use `simp(:(any_expression))` and SMS will return a simplified version of `any_expression` or it will return the input.
 (This feature is in the repo, not in the latest release);